akuek10/orthotribune/README.md

 # Tribble Tribune (SportsMed)
-Market Data Insights &amp; Trends, focusing on Upper Extremity solutions.
+Dabbling in the world of Orthopaedic Market Data Insights &amp; Trends, focusing on Upper Extremity solutions.
+By Alvin Kuek